Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 7. Select the Conditions tab.

-8. Select Match All or Match Any based on your requirement to set an authentication criteria.
+8. Select Match All or Match Any based on your requirement to set authentication criteria.
 In the case explained here, we are selecting Match All.

 9. Click Add rule.